linecept/ezui/index.md

 EZUI is distributed by an [license](https://LICENSE.txt).

-### Contributing
+### Known Issues & Troubleshooting & Contributing

 At this point in time contribution is possible through suggestions.
 Suggestions can be made through [GitHub](https://github.com/linecept/ezui/issues).

 #### Design and Development Principles

-1. DIY - as few dependencies as possible.
+1. DIY/vertical integration: as few dependencies as possible.
+Yet, embrace the best.
-2. Performance is king - good performance leads to superior human experience, value the user, value the performance.
+2. Performance is king: good performance leads to superior human experience, value the user, value the performance.
-3. Quality First - good quality is more important than doing something quick and dirty.
+3. Quality first: good quality is more important than doing something quick and dirty.
 There are enough of that stuff on the internet!

 ### Code of Conduct